encircled/Joiner/README.md

 import cz.encircled.joiner.kotlin.QueryBuilder.from
 ```

-In some cases, it might be more convenient to avoid direct imports.
+In some cases, it might be more convenient to avoid direct imports, especially due to autocompletion in IDEA.
 For instance, when a class has a lot of queries.
-As
-of now, it will improve autocompletion in IDEA.
 It can be done by implementing
-interface `cz.encircled.joiner.kotlin.JoinOps`
+interface `cz.encircled.joiner.kotlin.JoinOps` like `class YourRepository : JoinOps { ... }`

 ## Maven dependencies